-“Screw grew from a combination of many factors, chief of which was my own dissatisfaction with the sex literature of 1968 and my yearning for a publication that reflected my sexual appetites,” he wrote in the 1971 Screw anthology.
+“Screw grew from a combination of many factors, chief of which was my own dissatisfaction with the sex literature of 1968 and my yearning for a publication that reflected my sexual appetites,” he wrote in a 1971 Screw anthology.

-But Goldstein also felt that the cultural and religious establishment had convinced his generation that sex was dirty and turned them into “a lot of embarrassed people who bought nudie magazines on the sly.”
+But Goldstein also felt that the cultural and religious establishment had convinced his generation that sex was wrong and turned them into “a lot of embarrassed people who bought nudie magazines on the sly.”

 “I may be making a lot of money, but I really believe I’m doing some good by demythologizing a lot about sexuality,” he told Playboy in 1974.

 But the law was never far away.
 During the magazine’s first three years, Goldstein was arrested 19 times on obscenity charges.
 Spending millions to defend himself, he ultimately scored a major victory in 1974 when a federal judge threw out an obscenity case brought against him.